UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 One of the most important improvements with SRGAN is the addition of a "perceptural loss" for the generator.
 Recall our earlier discussion of loss functions, where we noted the difference between perceptual similarity and pixel similarity.
 SRGAN allows for better recovery of textural detail by defining a loss function which prioritizes perceptual similarity over pixel similarity.

-The pereptual loss function is defined as weighted sum of a *content loss* and the *adversarial loss*.
+The pereptual loss function is defined as weighted sum of a _content loss_ and the _adversarial loss_.

-* **Content Loss (VGG Loss):** Instead of using a pixel-based MSE loss, we calculate the loss based on the Euclidian distance between feature maps produced by VGG-19 of the ground truth image and the super-resolved image.
-Thus, for the feature map after the $$j$$th convolution and before the $$i$$th max-pooling layer in VGGNet ($$\phi_{i,j}$$),  the content loss is defined as:
+- **Content Loss (VGG Loss):** Instead of using a pixel-based MSE loss, we calculate the loss based on the Euclidian distance between feature maps produced by VGG-16 of the ground truth image and the super-resolved image.
+Thus, for the feature map after the $$j$$th convolution and before the $$i$$th max-pooling layer in VGG-16 ($$\phi_{i,j}$$), the content loss is defined as:

 $$
     l^{SR}_{VGG/i,j} = MSE[\phi_{i,j}(I^{HR}(x,y)), \phi_{i,j}(G_\theta(I^{LR}(x,y)))]
 $$

-* **Adversarial Loss:** We want to maximize the discriminator network’s perceived probability that the reconstructed image is a natural image.
+- **Adversarial Loss:** We want to maximize the discriminator network’s perceived probability that the reconstructed image is a natural image.
 This encourages perceptually superior solutions because we prioritize similarity to natural images instead of only evaluating MSE loss.
 Adversarial loss is defined as:

 $$
     l^{SR}_{Gen}= NLL[D_\theta(G_\theta(I^{LR}(x,y)))]